 Update on 3/21/2013

-And if you thought it was absurd of them to sell a camera with a ‘cap’ to the number of photos you could take, they recently tried to use the Digital Millennium Copyright Act to forcibly remove a negative review of one of their products on a website.
-Yup, they’re ethically challenged monsters.
-They’re not getting a dime from me ever again.
+And if you thought it was absurd of them to sell a camera with a 'cap' to the number of photos you could take, they recently tried to use the Digital Millennium Copyright Act to forcibly remove a negative review of one of their products on a website.
+Yup, that's pretty low.